Marcel-Rodekamp/NSL/README.md

 ## Installation

-The defaul branch is the `devel` branch.
+The default branch is the `devel` branch.
 Only tested and working features are merged into this.
 It is ment as a starting point for the development of new features.
 The `main` branch holds the newest major version of NSL.